Martin Luther King, Jr. Park

 The park’s most significant feature is the five-acre wading pool that once attracted thousands of people from the region.
 It is unfortunate that a generation of East Side residents has only experienced this feature as a barren, cracked, concrete basin.
 We are pleased to announce that with funding from the City of Buffalo, Phase 2 of the Wading Pool restoration was completed in 2013.
 The splash pool was expanded to cover almost half of the pool area with a completely replaced basin which will be flooded in the fall and spring as a five acre reflective pool.
 The reflective pool will serve as a skating facility in the winter as weather allows.

-Summer is here!
 The MLK Jr. Park Splash Pad is a designated BlueCross BlueShield of WNY Healthy Zone and is open over the summer through Labor Day, Monday to Sunday, from 11:00 a.m. – 7:00 p.m., weather dependent.

 – Young children must be accompanied by an adult

 – Parks Staff are NOT responsible for damaged, lost or stolen items

 – For a full list of rules, please click here.

 For more information regarding city pools and splash pad schedules, please call the Supervisor of Rinks and Pools at (716) 851–5998 or visit ci.buffalo.ny.us

 Planning Your Visit